TIBHannover/oersi-setup/CONTRIBUTING.md

 ### Issue workflow

 * The [OERSI Issue Board](https://gitlab.com/groups/oersi/-/boards) gives an overview of which issues are currently being worked on.
-* Open issues may have to be evaluated and discussed by the OERSI Core Team first - especially issues with status `approval requested` or `specification`.
-If it is decided that an issue can be implemented, the label `Ready` is set by the OERSI Core Team.
+* Open issues may have to be evaluated and discussed by the OERSI core team first - especially issues with status `approval requested` or `specification`.
+If it is decided that an issue can be implemented, the label `Ready` is set by the OERSI core team.
-* Issues with label `Ready` are ready for implementation - as soon as someone starts implementation, the issue is assigned to the developer and the status is set to `Doing` (`Ready` is removed).
+* Issues with label `Ready` are ready for implementation - as soon as someone starts an implementation, the issue is assigned to the developer and the status is set to `Doing` (`Ready` is removed).
 * Once all changes for the issue are fully ready in one (or more) merge requests, the status is set to `Review` (and `Doing` is removed) by the current assignee.
     * If possible (and useful), the MR is assigned to a reviewer for code review.
 If necessary, iterative changes are made until the code review is successful and can be merged.
-    * A member of the OERSI Core Team merges the MRs as soon as the current deployment schedule allows.
+    * A member of the OERSI core team merges the MRs as soon as the current deployment schedule allows.
-    * After all MRs have been merged, the configuration for the Dev-System is adjusted (if necessary - ping a TIB-member for this) and the changes are deployed (ideally automatically) to the Dev-System and the issue is assigned to a reviewer for functional review.
+    * After all MRs have been merged, the configuration for the development system is adjusted (if necessary - ping a TIB-member for this) and the changes are deployed (ideally automatically) to the development system and the issue is assigned to a reviewer for functional review.
 If necessary, iterative changes are made until the functional review is successful.
-* If necessary, configurations for the production-system are adjusted (ping a TIB-member for this).
+* If necessary, configurations for the production system are adjusted (ping a TIB-member for this).
 The issue is now ready for installation on the production system.
 The status is set to `Deploy` (and `Review` is removed).
 The issue's assignee is removed and the issue's milestone is set to the currently pending milestone.
 * A TIB member will perform the next production installation soon, if no issue blocks this (consider issues with label `blocks deployment`).
 After the installation, all issues with status `Deploy` are closed (and the label `Deploy` is removed).
 Depending on the implemented change, it may be necessary to wait for the next nightly import before the changes become visible.

 ### Workflow for external contributers